 EPUB 2.0 and 3.0 Support [read more...]

 files.
-These capabilities allow developers to transform and pack files into EPUB, or
+These capabilities allow you to transform and pack files into EPUB, or even

 Saxon XSLT, XQuery and XML Schema processor was updated to version